Drummer (military)

-A drummer was responsible for the army drums for use on the battlefield.
-Drums were part of the field music for hundreds of years, being introduced by the Ottomans to Europe.
-Chinese armies however had used drums even before that.
+Drummers are military personnel whose specialism is playing military drums.
+Drums were part of the battlefield for hundreds of years, first seen by the Chinese, and then introduced to Europe by the Ottomans.
 With the professionalization of armies, military music was developed as well.
-Drums were not only used for the men to march in step, but were an important part of the battlefield communications system, with various drum rudiments used to signal different commands from officers to troops.
+Drums were used for the men to march in step and were also an important part of the battlefield communications system, with various drum rudiments being used to signal different commands from officers to troops.
 By the second half of the 18th century, most (if not all) Western armies had a standardized set of marches and signals to be played, often accompanied by fifers.

 The idea of the "Drummer Boy"

-The romantic idea about drummers is that they were young boys (for instance the Christmas carol "The Little Drummer Boy", or the painting "Steady the Drums").
-The fact, though, is that drummers were more often adult men, recruited like the common soldiers.
+The romantic idea about drummers is that they were young boys (for instance the Christmas carol "The Little Drummer Boy", or the painting "Steady the Drums and Fifes").
+Drummers were more often adult men, recruited like the common soldiers.
 Fifers, on the other hand, being not an official part of the regiments early on, were usually recruited from young boys.
 During the second half of the 19th century, it was accepted in many western armies that under aged boys served as drummers.

 Although there were usually official age limits, these were often ignored; the youngest boys were sometimes treated as mascots by the adult soldiers.
 The life of a drummer boy appeared rather glamorous and as a result, boys would sometimes run away from home to enlist.
 Other boys may have been the sons or orphans of soldiers serving in the same unit.
-The image of a small child in the midst of battle was seen as deeply poignant by 19th-century artists, and idealised boy drummers were frequently depicted in paintings, sculpture and poetry.
+The image of a small child in the midst of battle was seen as deeply poignant by 19th-century artists, and idealized boy drummers were frequently depicted in paintings, sculpture and poetry.